Think it’s impossible to grow your own food in a small space? Think again!

 - Chard (Swiss, Rainbow, etc.) – 1 oz. per tray

 - Kohlrabi – 2 oz. per tray

 Need more guidance for the right microgreen seeding density?

 For now, here’s some seeding words for the wise: whatever size your seed, sow it as densely in your grow tray atop your soil as possible, but take care that seeds aren’t “piled” all over each other in clumps.
 Rather, you’ll want seed to be laid out in one single layer instead, and preferably with the seed touching or as close to the other seed as possible.

-Some clumping can be allowed with very small seed (like arugula or broccoli) while larger seed should be spread out more evenly if you see clumping.
+Some clumping can be allowed with very small seeds (like arugula or broccoli) while larger seeds should be spread out more evenly if you see clumping.
 Again, a salt or spice shaker (with the right sized holes for your seed, of course) makes this job much easier!
 Otherwise, you can use your hands or a spoon to scatter your seed, whatever you feel is easiest.

 - Step 4 – Spritz & Water

 After your seeds are all planted and covered, the next step (watering) is the easiest one— but make sure to do it right!

 All plants need watering, including microgreens.
 But unlike your houseplants, these small and fragile seedlings will need a gentler approach to watering, which is why a spray bottle or “mister” is absolutely recommended.
 (Don’t use your typical watering can!)

 Once seeded, water your microgreens gently with your spray bottle after you fill it with water.
 You won’t need much— just a little bit to make sure the soil is damp and stays damp for a while.
 Though don’t overdo it!
 Waterlogging is not good for microgreens.
 Watering a little less is better than watering too much, so start out with less water, to begin with and then increase the watering frequency if you notice things starting to dry out.